 Additionally, models ought to be flexible enough to combine high-level, top-down growth and margin-based targets with detailed bottom-up personnel rosters and pipeline forecasts—enabling planners to reconcile gaps and identify opportunities.

 A dynamic business environment requires the ability to re-forecast easily.
 If you’re only forecasting your business once a year with a budgeting process that took you months to execute, your plan will be out of date by the time it’s approved.
 Staying on top of your business requires a continuous picture of company health.
 A rolling forecast gives you the tools you need to keep assumptions up to date.

 Automating the actuals import shortens forecast cycles and helps you run faster what-if scenarios.
 With the capacity to re-forecast easily, you can save time and decrease gaps between your assumptions and actual market conditions.

 A changing marketplace calls for active, continuous planning and monitoring of results.
 The ability to quickly and easily assess potential outcomes (best case, worst case, most likely case) is extremely valuable when variables are constantly changing.

-This means monitoring actuals continuously so you can keep an eye on organisational financial health.
+This means monitoring actuals continuously so you can keep an eye on organizational financial health.
 It also means keeping track of your leading key performance indicators (e.g., pipeline, customer LTV, attrition) so you can identify trends and patterns and recommend course corrections when needed.

 You need easy-to-use, flexible, and robust reporting that captures all of the above, and does so on a continuous basis.
-Transform your reporting processes from a monthly rote exercise to a dynamic driver of organisational change.
+Transform your reporting processes from a monthly rote exercise to a dynamic driver of organizational change.